 More tips about chord changes plus exercises.

 Follow chord changes in a song

-To hear when the chord changes in a song is not always easy and even harder is to hear which chords that are involved.
+To hear when the chord changes in a song can be difficult, and even harder is it to hear which chords are involved.
 To figure out the chords in a song you must have a pretty good “music ear” and that is something that takes time to develop.
 The best way to train at this is to listen carefully at songs and try to imitate what you hear.